COSC3020/fibonacci-invariants-aPannell064/README.md

 ##### Answer

-When n = 0, the array will simply just be [0].
-For n > 0, the array will contain 0 followed by the correct Fibonacci numbers through the index of n-1.
+Immediately before the return statement at the end of the function, the array will contain correct Fibonacci numbers from an index of 0 through the index of n.
+This invariant holds for all n > 1.
+For n = 0 and n = 1 (the base cases) the correct arrays are returned.

 "I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that